 - High blood pressure

-What happens during a visit to the heart specialist clinic?
+What happens during a visit to a heart specialist clinic in Singapore?

 If you see a heart specialist, he/she may: